FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 ### Continuation of a grant

 Grant requests in OAuth2 are typically one and done.
 If circumstances change, you start a new grant.
 With GNAP, if the AS determines a grant can be continued, you get a grant identifier.
-This might be part of the response recieved from an AS for such a grant:
+This might be part of the response received from an AS for such a grant:

 ```json
 {